-12 Excellent Tips for a Safe and Secure Web Browsing
+12 Excellent Tips for Safe and Secure Web Browsing in 2021

-The risk of online scams, data theft, security breaches, bank accounts being hacked, is increasing day by day.
-Online shopping, internet banking, social media craze, all have put your identity at risk, and also made you vulnerable to cyber-attacks.
+The risk of online scams, data theft, security breaches, and bank accounts being hacked is increasing day by day.
+Online shopping, internet banking, and the social media craze, all have put your identity at risk and also made you vulnerable to cyber-attacks.
 Before you even know about it, someone may hack into your bank account, or make your files corrupt.
-It takes just a few careful steps to make web browsing more secure, and here are 12 tips for you if you want to browse the web more securely.
+It takes just a few careful steps to make web browsing more secure.
+Here are 12 tips for you if you want a safe and secure web browsing experience.

 Web browsing becomes more secure when you browse through a VPN network.
 VPN, also known as Virtual Private Network, encrypts your browsing data, and it hides your IP address so that web browsers and internet service providers are not able to trace your IP address.